ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/project-migration-cmsis-v6/troubleshooting.md

 ### Updating configuration files

-Moving a component from one pack to another, has an additional implication.
-The Event Recorder component for example comes with a configuration file (`EventRecorderConf.h`).
+Moving a component from one pack to another has an additional implication.
+The Event Recorder component, for example, comes with a configuration file (`EventRecorderConf.h`).
 This configuration file is stored in the project under the RTE/*Cclass* folder.
 When you switch from one pack to the other, the Cclass name changes and a fresh copy of the original configuration file is copied to your project.

 ![New configuration files](./configuration_files.png)